Adaptive Deep Learning for Breast Cancer Subtype Prediction Via Misprediction Risk Analysis: Empirical Study

 \subsection{Evaluation Results of Risk Analysis}

-Figure~\ref{fig:roccomp} presents the detailed comparative results for AUROC analysis of MultRisk with SOTA methods.
-It can be observed that on the original BRACS dataset, the AUROC of the Baseline stands at 73\% and the LearnRisk with 74.6\%, while ConfidNet, and TrustScore fails to surpass the Baseline's performance.
+Figure~\ref{fig:roccomp} presents the detailed comparative results for AUROC analysis of MultRisk with SOTA methods On Original BRACS dataset, BRACS(512 x 512) variant, and the BRACS-BACH domain transfer dataset.
+It can be observed that on the original BRACS dataset in figure~\ref{fig:roccomp} (a), the AUROC of the Baseline stands at 73\% and the LearnRisk with 74.6\%, while ConfidNet, and TrustScore fails to surpass the Baseline's performance.
 Remarkably, MultiRisk demonstrates considerable improvement with an AUROC of 78.1\%, marking a noteworthy enhancement of 5.1\% compared to the Baseline.
-The results on the BRACS(512 x 512) dataset are similar.
+The results on the BRACS(512 x 512) dataset in figure~\ref{fig:roccomp} (b) are similar.
 The Baseline records an AUROC of 72.9\% and LearnRisk with 73.8\%, with ConfidNet, and TrustScore falling short of outperforming the Baseline in the multiclass setting.
 Once again, MultiRisk showcases its effectiveness by achieving an AUROC of 75.6\%, with an improvement of 2.7\% over the Baseline.
-These results underscore the efficacy of the MultiRisk approach in enhancing risk analysis performance.

-To further evaluate the efficacy of MultRisk, we have also conducted a domain transfer evaluation, where we used the BRACS-BACH four-class dataset.
-In this experiment, the baseline classifier was trained on BRACS samples but risk model was trained on BACH samples.
-The detailed evaluation results have been presented in Figure ~\ref{fig:rocfourclass}.
-It can be observed that MultiRisk achieved an AUROC of 76.3\%, a 2.4\% improvement over the Baseline's 73.9\%.
+Furthermore, for BRACS-BACH domain transfer four-class dataset, the baseline classifier was trained on BRACS samples but risk model was trained on BACH samples.
+The detailed evaluation in Figure~\ref{fig:roccomp} (c), It can be observed that MultiRisk achieved an AUROC of 76.3\%, a 2.4\% improvement over the Baseline's 73.9\%.
 While LearnRisk reached 74.3\%, both ConfidNet and TrustScore failed to outperform the Baseline.
 These results highlight MultiRisk's effectiveness in enhancing risk assessment models in the scenario of domain transfer.